haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-email.md

 The `css` directive compiles the contents of the provided file and outputs it.

-For example, let's say an email is being sent from a store configured with the Magento Luma theme.
+例如， let's say an email is being sent from a store configured with the Magento Luma theme.
 The `css` directive first looks for an `email.less` file in `<Magento_Luma_theme_dir>/web/css`.
 However, because the file doesn't exist there, it falls back to `<Magento_Blank_theme_dir>/web/css/email.less`.
 The contents of that file are compiled and its contents output in the `<style>` tag.

 <h4 id="template-specific-non-inline-styles">Template-specific non-inline styles</h4>
 As mentioned in the preceding section, the `header.html` file outputs the `{% raw %}{{var template_styles|raw}}{% endraw %}` variable.